What you will learn from this article:

 The Egoscue Method is also helpful in treating wrist pain such as that associated with carpal tunnel syndrome.
 One of the most effective exercises is the frog pullover: Lay on your back with your knees bent and center your feet along the mid-line of your body, letting your knees relax to the sides.
 Place the soles of your feet together, interlace your fingers and place your hands above your chest with your elbows locked.
 Lower your hands toward the floor above your head and return them to your chest.
 Do three sets of 10 repetitions.

-Those who are experts in this method have to go through rigorous Egoscue training to become certified practitioners.
+Much like Tony Robbins Results Coaches, Egoscue Method practitioners have to go through rigorous training to become certified.
 Egoscue training involves months of instruction.
 Those who are personal trainers or physical therapists find that this training enhances the skills they already possess and gives them another avenue to treat their patients in a natural and drug-free manner.
 If you decide to visit a specialist, make sure they have undergone the proper Egoscue training and are certified to practice the method.

 Are you interested in Egoscue and wondering if finding a certified practitioner is right for you?
 Though using Egoscue exercises at home is helpful, many people have conditions that require them to get expert help.
 Working with a physical therapist who is trained in the Egoscue Method is an excellent way to learn techniques from a professional and can often prevent costly surgeries that are difficult to recover from.
 Look for a center or an individual who specializes in Egoscue in your area to find out more about treating your pain with this method.